100% Free Consultation (888) 493-1629

-Nationwide Representation for Victims of Traumatic Loss of Limb
+Nationwide Representation for Victims of the Traumatic Loss of Limb

-Our client didn’t have a desk job.
-He worked in construction—the loss of his leg meant the loss of his career (and more directly, the loss of his income).
+Our client didn’t have a desk job at the time of the incident.
+He worked in construction.
+The loss of his leg meant the loss of his career (and, more directly, the loss of his income).
 Just as importantly, the loss of his leg created incredible mental anguish, trauma, and physical pain.
-Over three weeks, our Houston amputation lawyers argued that our client needed significant financial support to overcome his injury and move on with his life.
-The jury agreed.
+Over three weeks, our Houston amputation attorneys argued that our client needed significant financial support to overcome his injury and move on with his life.
+Ultimately, the jury agreed.

 Our client was awarded $44 million—the largest award for an amputee victim in U.S. history.

-Losing a limb is trauma by itself.
-Losing a limb due to a catastrophic accident can leave people in pain and anguish for years, making it harder for them to earn a living.
-Even with the right financial resources in place, limb prosthetics can cost tens of thousands of dollars—not including the time spent adjusting to using it, the hours of physical therapy, and the lost work efficiency due to using it.
+Losing a limb due to a catastrophic accident can leave people in pain and anguish for years or even a lifetime, making it harder for them to earn a living.
+Even with the right financial resources in place, limb prosthetics can cost tens of thousands—not including the time spent adjusting to using it, the hours of physical therapy, and the lost work efficiency.

 • Loss of mobility and dexterity